What is Typography in Web Design?

 You might be wondering why you need more than one font for your brand and website.
 And, you may not need one, depending on your industry or if your website and marketing materials are more image centric than text centric, such as on online retailer that focuses on product image versus descriptions.
 But, by adding a second font, it often does help to provide visual cues to what information the text offers and easy readability.

 In the instances where two fonts are used, companies typically use one font for headers and the other for body copy.
 If a third font is used, it might be used in sub headers or a CTA (Call To Action) button to visually cue the reader that there is a link to more information.
-In essence, by using different fonts, you can make pages with a great deal of copy more visually appealing and readable.
+In essence, by using different fonts, you can make pages with a great deal of copy more visually appealing and readable and is simply a result of good typography.

 Now, where to begin when choosing a font pairing?
 The good news is there is an easy rule of thumb when it comes to a font that can help you guide you in your decision; choose a serif and a sans serif font.
 A sans serif font is a font without the use of a serif, which is a stroke added to each character or number.

 To help demonstrate what stroke is and how to identify a serif font versus a sans serif font, the font.co site pairs the fonts together.
-In the example below, the headline utilizes a serif font and the body copy, or paragraph below the headline, a sans serif font.
+In the example below, the headline utilizes a serif font and the body of text, or paragraph below the headline, a sans serif font.

 As you can imagine, in instances where you have a great deal of copy a good font pairing improves readability and provides that visual cue for the type of information that is within the text.
 If you’re not sure where to begin, your graphic designer or the firm you’re working with should be able to help in this area with a few recommendations.

-Resources to Help You Choose Fonts for Your Website
+Resources to Help You Choose the Right Typography

 If not or you’d feel comfortable doing some research yourself, this post by Visme is a great place to start.
 They provide several images that play with various font combinations, font weight – which pertains to letter thickness or boldness – or sizes.
 If you’re a visual person, here’s a couple of other great resources to help you get going.